The gradient's limit of a definable family of functions admits a variational stratification: Introduction

 Let us also mention that our result is established in a more general setting.
-In fact, in the construction of $D_F$ in~\eqref{eq:def_cons_intro} the Clarke subgradients $\partial f_{a}$ can be replaced by a definable conservative field of $f_a$ \edi{or more generally by a mapping that satisfies the definable variation stratification property}.
-Furthermore, similar conclusions hold when the functions are vector-valued, with $\partial f_{a} $ being replaced by \edi{the Clarke Jacobian or an arbitrary mapping that satisfies the definable variational stratification property.
+In fact, in the construction of $D_F$ in~\eqref{eq:def_cons_intro} the Clarke subgradients $\partial f_{a}$ can be replaced by a definable conservative field of $f_a$ or more generally by a mapping that satisfies the definable variation stratification property.
+Furthermore, similar conclusions hold when the functions are vector-valued, with $\partial f_{a} $ being replaced by the Clarke Jacobian or an arbitrary mapping that satisfies the definable variational stratification property.
 Finally, our main theorem is a consequence of more general results on the stability, by composition and graph's closure, of variational stratifications.
-We believe that these properties, established in the course of the paper, might be of independent interest.}
+We believe that these properties, established in the course of the paper, might be of independent interest.

-\paragraph{Paper organization.} In Section~\ref{sec:prel} we introduce the necessary definitions \edi{of stratifications, o-minimal structures and conservative mappings.
+\paragraph{Paper organization.} In Section~\ref{sec:prel} we introduce the necessary definitions of stratifications, o-minimal structures and conservative mappings.
 In Section~\ref{sec:var_strat} we investigate properties of definable variational stratifications.
-In particular, we establish that this notion is stable by (parametric) graph's closure.} In Section~\ref{sec:def_limit} we present our main theorem.
-Implications of the latter for smoothing methods are discussed in Section~\ref{sec:smooth}. \edi{Section~\ref{sec:pf_prop_proj_con} and Appendix~\ref{sec:rem_pfs} are devoted to the remaining proofs.}
+In particular, we establish that this notion is stable by (parametric) graph's closure.
+In Section~\ref{sec:def_limit} we present our main theorem.
+Implications of the latter for smoothing methods are discussed in Section~\ref{sec:smooth}.
+Here, we also present some examples of smoothing methods that produce definable functions.
+Section~\ref{sec:pf_prop_proj_con} and Appendix~\ref{sec:rem_pfs} are devoted to the remaining proofs.